TOEFL Study Guide

 Listening Strategies and Tips

-See the table below to learn how to recognize different types of listening comprehension questions and tips on answering them correctly.
+See the table below to learn how to recognize different listening comprehension questions and tips on answering them correctly.

 - What is the lecture mainly about?